 - A. Officers will not refer persons to Immigration and Customs Enforcement (ICE) unless the person has a federal deportation warrant.
 National Origin, immigration status, ethnicity or race are not a basis for an arrest and officers will not base any arrest on those conditions. - 1.
-The San Antonio Police Department, in conjunction with Catholic Charities, will assist crime victims and witnesses in obtaining U-Visas.
+The San Antonio Police Department, in conjunction with other entities, will assist crime victims and witnesses in obtaining U-Visas.
 The U-Visa is an immigration benefit that can be sought by victims of certain crimes who are currently assisting or have previously assisted law enforcement in the investigation or prosecution of a crime, or who are likely to be helpful in the investigation or prosecution of criminal activity. - 2.
 Arrested persons will have their identities verified by Bexar County Deputies at the Bexar County Jail.
 Decisions regarding deportation are not/will not be made by SAPD officers. - 3.
 Officers do not conduct background checks on everyone they encounter. - B. Officers will verify identification and perform a background check on people to whom they are issuing a citation, legally detaining, arresting, or processing for magistration. - 1.
-Officers may take into custody any person who cannot provide valid identification or sufficient information for an officer to confirm the person's identity. - 2.
-Valid identification includes, but is not limited to, state identification cards, driver's license, government IDs such as passports or military ID.
+Officers may take into custody any person who cannot provide valid identification or sufficient information for an officer to confirm the person's identity. - Valid identification includes, but is not limited to, state identification cards, driver's license, government IDs such as passports or military ID.
 The "Matricula Consular," issued by the Mexican Consulate, will also be considered an acceptable form of identification. - 3.
 Once identity has been confirmed, officers will decide whether to release a person who is being detained who is either a witness or the recipient of a citation, or based on probable cause, arrest the person. - C. Officers will not detain and/or arrest an individual based on the fact or suspicion that they are in the United States illegally. - 1.
-Officers will not ask any person for proof of citizenship or legal residency. - 2.
-Officers are authorized to detain based on reasonable suspicion only if that the person is suspected of being involved in criminal activity or a witness to criminal activity - 3.
+The enforcement priorities of the San Antonio Police Department are to protect public safety and foster community trust.
+The priorities do not include asking individuals for proof of citizenship or legal residency. - 2.
+Officers may not inquire into the immigration status of a victim of or witness to an alleged criminal offense unless the officer determines that the inquiry is necessary to: - (1) investigate the offense; or - (2) provide the victim or witness with information about federal visas designed to protect individuals providing assistance to law enforcement. - 3.
 Officers are authorized to arrest persons based on probable cause that a crime has been committed.
 Immigration status alone is not probable cause for an arrest. - 4.
 Officers having reasonable suspicion that a person or persons may by a victim or suspect in human trafficking will immediately notify a supervisor and the appropriate follow-up unit, and will handle matter in accordance with GM Proc.
 713, Human Trafficking.